azizialtin/RAG-based-Knowledge-Extraction/README.md

 **1. Retriever Model:**
    - The retriever model is responsible for finding relevant documents based on the user's query.
+   - **Important:** These are also the models that can be used to create the embeddings in the vectore store.
+The model used for retrieval should have the same dimensionality as the model used for creating the vectors in the vector-store.
    - **Supported Models:** You can use any model from the [Hugging Face Model Hub](https://huggingface.co/models) that is compatible with the `sentence-transformers` library.
    - **Example Models:**
      - `sentence-transformers/all-MiniLM-L6-v2`
      - `sentence-transformers/all-MiniLM-L12-v2`
      - `intfloat/multilingual-e5-large`
      - `intfloat/multilingual-e5-base`
+     - `sentence-transformers/all-mpnet-base-v2`

 **2. Reranker Model:**
    - After retrieval, documents are reranked to improve relevance.
 This step uses models supported by [FlashRank](https://github.com/PrithivirajDamodaran/FlashRank).
    - **Supported Models:** FlashRank supports several reranking models.
 You can find a list of supported models in the FlashRank documentation.